Queenly raises $2.3M for its dress marketplace – TechCrunch

-One of our favorite companies from the most recently Y Combinator batch has closed a seed round.
-This morning Quenly announced that it has closed a $2.262 million round, following its $800,000 pre-seed raise.
+One of our favorite companies from the most recent Y Combinator batch has closed a seed round.
+This morning Queenly announced that it has closed a $2.262 million round, following its $800,000 pre-seed raise.
 TechCrunch covered the company in February, noting that the company was building something akin to the StockX for women’s formal wear.

-Queenly runs a marketplace that allows individuals and small stores to resell dresses after they’ve been worn, allowing for more women to access the items they want to wear to a prom, quinceanera, or pageant at a lower price point.
+Queenly runs a marketplace that allows individuals and small stores to resell dresses after they’ve been worn, allowing for more women to access at a lower price point the items they want to wear to a prom, quinceañera or pageant.
 And as the service could help reduce net clothing waste, it could have a positive environmental impact as well.

 The model has continued to find backers.
 According to co-founder Trisha Bantigue, the biggest check in Queenly’s seed round came from Dragon Capital, an investing group that she said quickly saw her startup’s potential, investing the day after they met.
 Notably, the seed round, which Bantigue had roughly half-filled even before its Y Combinator cohort’s launch event, did not have a lead investor.
 Instead, she described her most recent backers as more of a collection of investors that can bring different strategic value-adds to Queenly.